idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 ### Team auto-assembling with machine translation

-CafeTran lets you adjust MT results with its own Auto-assembling function, replacing terms and fragments with the ones that you prefer, that is, found in your translation memories and glossaries.
+CafeTran lets you adjust MT results with its own Auto-assembling function, replacing terms and fragments with the ones that you prefer, that is, those found in your translation memories and glossaries.

 Related links:
 [Auto-assembling with Machine Translation](https://cafetran.freshdesk.com/support/solutions/articles/6000160533-auto-assembling-with-machine-translation)